TREASURIES-Prices gain on position-squaring ahead of U.S. jobs data

 By Sam Forgione

-NEW YORK, Aug 6 Prices of U.S. Treasuries rose on Thursday as cautious traders squared positions ahead of a key U.S. jobs report and reduced inflation fears spurred buying of longer-dated issues.
+NEW YORK, Aug 6 U.S. Treasuries prices rose on Thursday after traders who had sold U.S. government debt earlier this week reversed those trades on caution ahead of a key U.S. jobs report, while reduced inflation fears also supported long-dated Treasuries prices.

-The U.S. government is scheduled to release its July non-farm payrolls report on Friday, with economists polled by Reuters expecting it to show employers added 223,000 jobs last month.

-The data is expected to influence the timing of the Federal Reserve's first interest rate hike in nearly a decade, possibly coming as early as September.
-Bond prices generally fall when interest rates rise.
+Traders and analysts are awaiting the government's July U.S. non-farm payrolls report due Friday, which economists polled by Reuters expect to show U.S. employers added 223,000 jobs last month.
+The report is expected to influence the timing of the Federal Reserve's first interest rate hike in nearly a decade.

-"It's position-squaring," said David Ader, head of government bond strategy at CRT Capital in Stamford, Connecticut.
-"There's no one taking serious bets here for non- farm payrolls."
+The gains in Treasuries prices showed traders neutralizing positions after selling Treasuries earlier this week.
+Benchmark 10-year yields and 30-year yields, which move inversely to prices, hit their lowest levels in over two months on Monday of 2.14 percent and 2.85 percent, respectively.

+"People are making sure they square ahead of this number, because this number really looms large," said David Coard, head of sales and trading at Williams Capital in New York.

+Analysts have said the jobs report will be crucial to the Fed's view on whether to hike rates as early as September.
+Rate hikes are expected to hurt bond prices.

-Analysts said a dip in oil prices to multi-month lows also boosted 30-year Treasury prices.
+Analysts said Thursday that a dip in oil prices to near multi-month lows also boosted 30-year Treasury prices.
 Declining oil prices suggest lower inflation, which benefits longer-dated Treasuries prices since it preserves the value of interest payouts.

-"The TIPS (Treasury Inflation-Protected Securities) market is very skeptical on whether the Fed will reach its 2 percent inflation target well into the future," said Shyam Rajan, head of U.S. rates strategy at Bank of America Merrill Lynch in New York.

-He said the 30-year inflation breakeven rate, currently at about 1.83 percent, suggested that inflation was running well below the central bank's target.
-The 30-year inflation breakeven rate is the yield difference between 30-year TIPS and regular 30-year Treasury bonds.

-Weakness on U.S. stock markets also fueled some safe-haven bids for Treasuries, analysts said.
-The benchmark S&P 500 stock index was last down 0.75 percent.
+Weakness in U.S. share prices also fueled some safe-haven bids for Treasuries, analysts said.

+"No fixed income investor is incented to make big moves ahead of the non-farm payrolls report, so we're going to be subject to what's happening in other markets," said Jim Vogel, an interest rate strategist at FTN Financial in Memphis, Tennessee, in reference to the influence of lower oil and U.S. share prices on Treasuries.

-U.S. 30-year Treasuries prices were last up 25/32 in price to yield 2.90 percent compared with a yield of 2.94 percent late on Wednesday.
-Benchmark 10-year notes were last up 10/32 in price to yield 2.23 percent, compared with a yield of 2.27 percent on Wednesday.
+U.S. 30-year Treasuries prices were last up 26/32 in price to yield 2.90 percent compared with a yield of 2.94 percent late Wednesday.
+Benchmark 10-year notes were last up 9/32 in price to yield 2.24 percent, compared with a yield of 2.27 percent late Wednesday.

 * White House failure on healthcare raises worries over tax reform